splunk/splunk-sdk-python/README.md

 If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
 For more about installing and running Splunk and system requirements, see
 [Installing & Running Splunk](http://dev.splunk.com/view/SP-CAAADRV).
-The Splunk SDK for Python has been tested with Splunk Enterprise 7.0 and 7.2.
+The Splunk SDK for Python has been tested with Splunk Enterprise 7.3 and 8.0.

+You can also run `SPLUNK_VERSION=(VERSION) make up` to run a version of [Splunk from DockerHub](https://hub.docker.com/r/splunk/splunk/).

 #### Splunk SDK for Python
 Get the Splunk SDK for Python; [download the SDK as a ZIP](http://dev.splunk.com/view/SP-CAAAEBB)